when seeing a turtle

 Batu Batu Experiences

-Beyond the sea and the beach, Batu Batu’s services and facilities are available to make your stay the most comfortable.
+Beyond the sea and the beach, Batu Batu has various activities, services and facilities to keep you relaxed and happy.